 Background/Engagement: The Implementation Board overseeing the development of this Implementation Plan has included representation from all GGC HSCPs, NHSGGC, staff-side and professional body representation.
 The change proposals contained in the Implementation Plan have been informed by commissioned engagement work with young people, and have involved sexual health staff throughout their development.
-A public engagement process was undertaken on these proposals with a wide range of people including service users, members of the public pertnere staff organizations that we work with and the public, partners, staff, organisations that we work with and other interested stakeholders between 5 th August and 13 th September 2019.
+A public engagement process was undertaken on these proposals with a wide range of people including service users, members of the public, partners, staff, organisations that we work with and other interested stakeholders between 5 th August and 13 th September 2019.
 Details set out in section 11.